Style Secrets We Learned From Downton Abbey

 Downton Abbey‘s fashion secrets

 Much-loved around the globe for the glimpse it offers into the life of an aristocratic British family and its live-in staff, Downton Abbey is also notable for its sumptuous period fashions.
-“Anna Robbins, our amazingly talented costume designer, has cranked it up another notch for the film and everybody looks incredible,” says Michelle Dockery, who stars as Downton Abbey's Lady Mary.
-Now, with the release of the movie on Blu-Ray and DVD, we’ve chatted with a few members of the cast, as well as Anna Robbins herself, to learn the tricks of the trade.
+“Anna Robbins, our amazingly talented costume designer, has cranked it up another notch for the film and everybody looks incredible,” says Michelle Dockery, who stars as Downton Abbey‘s Lady Mary.
+Now, with Downton Abbey: A New Era headed to theatres across Canada this May, we’ve chatted with a few members of the cast, as well as Anna Robbins herself, to learn the tricks of the trade.

 Dress for the person you want to be